greg-raven/Uncommon-Sense/_posts/2009-05-05-power-over-men.md

 tag: 'Alexander Hamilton'
 ---

-Power over a man’s subsistence is power over his will.
+Power over a man's subsistence is power over his will.